 On arrival at the crematorium, mourners should be asked to stay in their cars or wait outside.
 Hand sanitiser is available upon entry into the chapel and we ask that the opening and closing of doors is restricted to staff, minimising the number of people touching these.

 At present, service and hymn books are not available in the chapel and any wording required for the service should be included in service sheets.
 We request that any service sheets are taken with you following the service.
 The singing of hymns and the playing of instruments which are blown is not permitted.
 Following each service, all hard surfaces will be wiped down paying attention to frequently touched objects and surfaces, using regular cleaning products.

 An additional lectern has been placed in the chapel and families who are speaking at a service are asked to use the microphone to the left hand side of the chapel, funeral celebrants and ministers, the one on the right.

 Please note that our waiting room remains closed and the crematorium building is only open to those attending services.

 It is important that funerals are not delayed.
 We understand how difficult this will be for the families and friends of lost loved ones, however the current guidance will be in place for the foreseeable future for the safety of the public.

-Open coffins and the viewing of charging the coffin has been suspended.
+- Open coffins and the viewing of charging the coffin is still suspended.